aytacg26/ruler_of_the_world/README.md

 the following sections.
 Each player should follow the rules and any disobey to any rule will cost 10 points to the player and if she/he disobey more than 2 rules, she/he will be eliminated from the game and his/her points will be split equally between other main players.

-Collecting all countries will give the highest point to the player but it won't be enough to be **The Ruler of the World**.
+Collecting all countries will give the highest point to the player or player team but it won't be enough to be **The Ruler of the World**.
 One may collect less amount of country cards and power cards and hence may have the highest amount of the points.
 For this reason, each player should evaluate his/her strategy carefully.